Municipality Tax Rates 2026

 That said, three groups genuinely benefit from thinking about this.

-Remote workers and freelancers with location flexibility can capture real savings.
-Living in Vejle (23.40%) versus a Copenhagen suburb at 25.50% saves roughly DKK 13,000 a year on a DKK 600,000 salary — while Vejle itself is a pleasant mid-sized city with good infrastructure and lower rents than the capital.
+Remote workers and freelancers with genuine location flexibility can capture real savings.
+Living in Vejle (23.40%) versus a Copenhagen suburb at around 25.50% saves roughly DKK 13,000 a year on a DKK 600,000 salary, while Vejle is a pleasant mid-sized city with good infrastructure and lower rents.

 Couples where one partner commutes can sometimes split the difference.
 One partner’s workplace anchors the commute radius; the other’s flexibility might justify living in a slightly lower-rate municipality at the edge of that radius.

-People already considering a move within Denmark for non-tax reasons — a bigger home, a school catchment, proximity to family — are well served by factoring municipality tax into the decision.
+People already planning a move within Denmark for non-tax reasons, a bigger home, a school catchment, proximity to family, are well served by factoring municipality tax into the decision.
 It’s free money, in the sense that you’re already moving.

 Church Tax: The Layer Most Expats Miss